Biostatistics Modeling: Lung Cancer Risk Analysis

 predicted_probability = final_model_logit.predict(with_constant.iloc[[index_to_plot]])

-label = f"This case {"has" if predicted_probability.iloc[0] > 0.5 else "dont have"} cancer."
+label = f"This case {"has" if predicted_probability.iloc[0] > 0.5 else "does not have"} cancer."

 single_explanation_image = f'{plot_folder}/single_explanation.jpg'